JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 The package offers three levels of abstraction: high-level array operations via `MtlArray`, custom kernel programming, and direct Metal API access through ObjectiveC bindings.
 While still under active development with some known limitations, it allows Mac users to run GPU-accelerated Julia code without any external hardware.

-[OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) provides a comprehensive Julia interface to the OpenCL standard, which targets GPUs, FPGAs, DSPs, and multicore CPUs from a single API.
-The package supports both traditional OpenCL C kernels and native Julia functions compiled to SPIR-V, making it the most broadly portable of the hardware-specific backends.
-It is a practical choice when targeting hardware not covered by the other backends, or when writing code that needs to run on a wide variety of devices.
-Through [PoCL](https://github.com/pocl/pocl), it also provides a way of running GPU kernels on the CPU.

-[Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl) wraps the Vulkan graphics and compute API, generating bindings automatically from the official Vulkan specification with minimal overhead over the underlying C interface.
-Where OpenCL.jl offers portability at the cost of abstraction, Vulkan provides explicit, low-overhead control over GPU resources.
-The package hasn't reached 1.0 yet but is maintained and considered stable.
-It serves as a low-level foundation for higher-level graphics and compute work in Julia, and is rather meant for developers.

-[Lava.jl](https://github.com/SimonDanisch/Lava.jl) is a Julia GPU backend that compiles Julia code to SPIR-V for execution via Vulkan, functioning as a unified compute, graphics, and ray tracing platform.
-It serves as a drop-in replacement for other GPU backends through the KernelAbstractions.jl and GPUArrays.jl interface, while additionally enabling graphics shaders and hardware-accelerated ray tracing written entirely in Julia rather than GLSL.
-The package supports cross-platform execution on NVIDIA, AMD, Intel, Apple, and software renderers.

-### Vendor detection and translation

-As the number of backends grows, tooling for selecting and migrating between them becomes important.

-[GPUSelect.jl](https://github.com/SimonDanisch/GPUSelect.jl) automates GPU backend selection for KernelAbstractions.jl by detecting available hardware at runtime through driver libraries.
-It provides applications with a one-liner interface to load the appropriate backend—whether CUDA, AMDGPU, Metal, oneAPI, or Vulkan—without manual configuration.
-The package is designed for end-user applications rather than libraries, handling both detection and, when needed, automatic installation of the relevant backend.

-[GPUEnv.jl](https://github.com/hakkelt/GPUEnv.jl) simplifies multi-backend development by automatically detecting available GPU hardware and creating temporary overlay environments containing only the relevant backend packages.
-Rather than permanently including all GPU dependencies in a project, it conditionally activates only the packages that match the host machine's hardware using lightweight probe functions.
-This keeps parent environments lean and fast to resolve.

-[Juliana.jl](https://github.com/artecs-group/Juliana.jl) is a translation tool that automatically converts Julia code written for CUDA.jl into portable multi-backend code compatible with KernelAbstractions.jl.
-This allows GPU programs originally written for NVIDIA hardware to run on Intel, AMD, and Apple GPUs without manual rewriting.
-It is most useful for porting existing CUDA.jl codebases toward hardware-agnostic designs without starting from scratch.

 ## Hardware-agnostic

 ### Data types